YimingSci/EuropeanPG-Renewables/README.md

 ## Model Description

-This code is designed to analyze the dynamic stability of the European power grid.
-The base grid model is adapted from [1], while data for wind and solar power plants is sourced from [2].
-Auxiliary analysis tools are based on [1] and [3].
+This code is developed to assess the dynamic stability of the continental European power grid.
+The underlying network model comprises 7,343 transmission lines, 3,809 buses, and 1,089 generators, including 470 renewable units such as wind and solar power plants.

-Wind and solar generation data across Portugal, Spain, and France (collectively referred to as PSF) used in this model are based on information available up to 2024.
+The grid topology is derived from a publicly available dataset [1], while information on wind and solar installations is obtained from [2].
+Renewable generation data for Portugal, Spain, and France (collectively referred to as PSF) reflect installations and capacities as of 2024.

+For power system analysis, we utilize widely adopted open-source tools, including the power flow solver MATPOWER [3] and a time-domain dynamic simulation framework as described in [1].

 The power grid dynamics are as follows: